 Physical exertion and sports…

 …are controlled by the motor cortex in our brains.
-So, when we move, this area is hard at work and requires much of the resources available to the entire brain.
+When we move, this area is hard at work and requires much of the resources available to the entire brain.
 The result is that the prefrontal cortex, which controls our emotional response to stress, lacks resources – it simply cannot maintain the state of being stressed.
 Its activity level decreases, and the stress level is reduced.

-- Many experts recommend running, because it is one of the first skills that we learn.
+Many experts recommend running because it is one of the first skills that we learn.
 The important thing here is to stay in the aerobic range (your breathing speeds up, but you aren’t out of breath), in order to avoid putting too much strain on your body.

-- In addition to endurance sports, regular, short walks can help reduce stress hormones.
+In addition to endurance sports, regular, short walks can help reduce stress hormones.

-- Yoga is another effective way to clear your head.
+Yoga is another effective way to clear your head.
 By concentrating on your breathing, you enter a meditative state.